The Seljuk Han of Anatolia

 culture (such as

-Giyaseddin, Kubad and Kay Khusraw) and in the literary production of the time.
-Konya in the 13th century was the site of one of the creation of the crowning glories
+Giyaseddin, Kubad and Kay Khusraw) and in the literary production of the time,

 The Islamic world at the end of the 10th century was dominated by the Abbasid empire, ruling from Baghdad.
 The Abbasid empire knew true grandeur only at its beginnings, after which it became so vast that it fell prey to division into fiefdoms ruled by local emirs.
 In addition to this decentralization of rule, another major disruptive element appeared at this time: the religious division of the Islamic faith into the Sunnite and Shiite sects.
 At the end of the 10th century, the sole Sunnite ruler was the Abbasid caliph, with Shiism triumphing everywhere else in the region.
 The Abbasid court even fell into the hands of the Shiite Buyid emirs in 945.

 At the end of the 10th Century, the Near East was thus in political chaos, with small, scattered emirates reigning independently.
-Syria had no central government since the end of the Omeyyads in the 8th century, and the Shiite Fatimids of Egypt were dealing with their own interior struggles.
+Syria had no central government since the end of the Umayyad Empire in the 8th century, and the Shiite Fatimids of Egypt were dealing with their own interior struggles.

 The Byzantine Empire, on the other hand, was strong and centralized, with the